BadGhost/BadGhost/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Iskandar Zulqarnain
 ===========================================================================================================================================

-Cloud Enthusiast | DevSecOps | Full Stack
+Power user | Developer | Cloud Infra
 --------------------------------------------

-I'm a 24 years old technology enthusiast with four years of hands-on experience in the world of programming, cloud computing and security best practice.
+I'm a 24 years old technology enthusiast with years of hands-on experience in the world of programming, cloud computing and security best practice.
 My journey in the tech realm began at a young age, and I've since evolved into a dedicated backend developer.
-My goals is to master in kubernetes and developer for kubernetes.
+My goals is to get better and be among the best.

 *   🌍  I'm from Malaysia
 *   ✉️  You can contact me at [zulqarnainf26@gmail.com](mailto:zulqarnainf26@gmail.com)